Radio drama dialogue is much more than the words on the page

 Embodying

-I emphasise this challenge by using the term 'embodying the dialogue', meaning getting the character's body into the broadcast scene, and representing living in the vocal stream.
+'Embodying the dialogue' = getting the character's body into the dialogue, living in the vocal stream.

 SEE Getting PRESENCE into the scene - the sense of a character being 'in'